The Practice of Wakefulness

 Throughout history, humans have accepted the existence of and interacted with spirits, ghosts, angels, gods, and beings in other realms as a normal part of their reality.
 It is only recently in the western world that science has dismissed these beliefs because they lack scientific evidence.

 Unlike modern science, in which all of existence is based on the interaction of matter and energy, the Tathagata teaches that the mind is the forerunner to all existence.
 It is not physical processes that shape evolution and existence, but rather the mind itself, through intentions, volition, and Karma, that determines how a being takes existence not only in this world but in other realms as well.
-In other words, existence and evolution are not based on survival of the fittest, but on the intentions and choices made by the mind.
+In other words, existence and evolution are not based on survival of the fittest, but on the intentions and choices made by the mind of beings.
 This is most evident in humans and higher beings who live their lives based mostly on choices instead of instinct.

 The fundamental principle is that whatever the mind attaches itself to, it grows there.
 Beings are born into different realms because their thoughts and intentions have led them there.
 Worlds and the whole of existence is created by the mind.